-Good ventilation without draughts can reduce the risk of catching infection, together with keeping the calves dry.
+Good ventilation without draughts can reduce the risk of catching infection, together with keeping the calves dry and warm.
 It is also important to clean feeding areas regularly.
 All calves must have one gallon of colostrum within four to six hours of birth to receive adequate immunity.
-Calves that are not given enough antibodies at birth are at increased risk for pneumonia and scours throughout the entire growing period.
-Antibiotics, anti-inflammatories or anthelmintics can be prescribed for treatment.
+Calves that don’t get enough colostrum after birth are subsequently at increased risk for pneumonia and scours throughout the entire growing period.
+Antibiotics, anti-inflammatories or anthelmintics can then be prescribed for treatment.

 There are five key points to disease prevention:

 1. Effective development of the calf’s immunity.
 This is supported by: